When was Freight Farms founded? We were founded in 2010 by co-founders Brad McNamara (CEO) and Jon Friedman (President).

 What does your company do?
 Freight Farms manufactures high-volume crop production units made from up-cycled freight containers.
 Using advanced growing technology and automation, it’s easy for anyone looking to grow a local food economy to get started – no matter their background or geography.

 Where are you located?
 Our offices are headquartered in Boston, Massachusetts.

 What is a Leafy Green Machine?
 Also known as the LGM, the Leafy Green Machine is a pre-assembled hydroponic farm inside an up-cycled freight container.
 It is capable of producing yields at commercial-scale in any climate and any season.

 Are you selling internationally?
-We are currently selling internationally to Canada.
+We are currently selling internationally to Europe and Canada.
 We look forward to bringing the Leafy Green Machine to additional select international markets in the near future!
 If you’re interested in receiving updates or would like to express interest in having a Freight Farm available in your location, please visit the contact page on our website and fill out the form!

 Where can I put a Leafy Green Machine?
 Anywhere!
 With methods of soilless agriculture and advanced environmental controls, the system is able to deliver consistent harvest yields regardless of the geographic features.

 Can I grow in extreme hot or cold climates?
 Yes to both.
 There are LGMs operating in Southern hot climates like Texas, Arizona, and Florida, as well as really cold Northern climates like Minnesota, Wisconsin, and parts of Canada.
 Read the list of 5 features that enable growing in frigid temperatures here.

 How much does a Leafy Green Machine cost?
 The LGM costs $85,000 (prices vary internationally).